 An inventory of bees conducted in the late 1990s found roughly 400 species of bees at Pinnacles.
-This is the highest known bee diversity per unit area of any place on earth.
+This is the highest known bee diversity per unit area of any place on earth!
 The diversity of butterflies here is not nearly as high (70 species), but in the right time and place it is possible to see many hundreds of individual butterflies in a single day.
 Currently 500 species of moths are known to occur in the park, with the total number expected to be more than 1,000.
 About 250 species of aquatic invertebrates have been recorded at Pinnacles, including 41 species of dragonflies and damselflies.
-A spider study began in 2014.
 Most other invertebrate groups remain largely unstudied.

 Several invertebrates found at Pinnacles are endemic to our area, being found elsewhere rarely or not at all.
 The Pinnacles shieldback katydid (Idiostatus kathleenae) is about 2 cm long, wingless, and dark gray in color.
 It is active at night, feeding on the flowers of California buckwheat and other plants.
 The Pinnacles riffle beetle (Optioservus canus) is a tiny (2 mm) brown beetle that lives in fast-flowing sections of Chalone Creek.